That means party supply shops and department stores will be pulling out all the stops as sales and doorbuster specials

 The bad news?
 They won't be around for long -- so pay close attention to the price and quality of an item and make sure it's exactly what you want.
 Once the doors permanently close on November 1st, getting a refund or return is next to impossible.

 Finally, there are the local neighborhood thrift stores.
-To Goodwill and the Salvation Army, this is like Black Friday shopping when outlets are packed with DIY costume makers.
-So remember to plan ahead.
-Get there early and you'll find aisles and bins filled with old fedora hats, boa scarves, and other accessories for making affordable homemade costumes.
+At Goodwill and the Salvation Army, this is like Black Friday shopping when outlets are packed with DIY costume makers.

 REALLY planning ahead

 Of course, the very best time to shop is right AFTER Halloween.
 That's when Party City, Walmart, Target, CVS and local discount stores offer the best prices of the season -- with discounts of 75% - 90% on Halloween party goods.

-(NOTE: if browsing the candy aisle, hard candies can be stored your pantry for up to a year.
-It's best to avoid the chocolate and caramels which, even if stored in the refrigerator, probably won't stay fresh as long.)
+If browsing the candy aisle, hard candies can be stored your pantry for up to a year.
+It's best to avoid the chocolate and caramels which, even if stored in the refrigerator, probably won't stay fresh as long.

 On the morning after, simply grab up all the Halloween party goods and decorations you can find and head for the checkout counter -- knowing that you are going to have the most inexpensive fun Halloween ever -- next year.